Multicell experiments for marginal treatment effect estimation of digital ads: Calibrated simulations

 We chose these functional forms because they are the polynomials of lowest degree that the simplest version of our design---with only two cells---cannot recover.
 With three or more cells, our approach can perfectly recover the true MTR functions.
-These forms imply that the MTE is a cubic polynomial.
-In Appendix \ref{sec:complex}, we explore a complex DGP that is not a polynomial, examining values of $C \in \{2,3,5\}$.
+The parameters of these functions are calibrated to match the moments we observe in the data.